SaiSandeepGollapudi/JavaPrepTheory/README.md

-Maven: Java build automation tool for managing dependencies and project builds.
-It manages project dependencies providing a uniform build system
+Maven: Java build automation tool for automating project build processes and managing project dependencies.
+It manages project dependencies providing a uniform build system.

 Why Maven?

-It simplifies Java development by automating build processes and managing project dependencies, leading to faster and more efficient software development.
+It simplifies Java development by automating project build processes and managing project dependencies, leading to faster and more efficient software development.

+maven plugin is a collection of one or more goals, when you created the project and built it the generate goal from the archetype plugin and the install goal from the install